 1.1.
 The "APIs" are the application program interfaces by which Registrar may interact, through the EPP, with the Registry System.

 1.2.
-"Confidential Information" means all information and materials, including, without limitation, computer software, data, information, databases, protocols, reference implementation and documentation, and functional and interface specifications, provided by the Disclosing Party to the Receiving Party under this Agreement and marked or otherwise identified as Confidential, provided that if a communication is oral, the Disclosing Party will notify the Receiving Party in writing within fifteen (15) days of the disclosure of its confidentiality.
+"Confidential Information" means all information and materials, including, without limitation, computer software, data, information, databases, protocols, reference implementation and documentation, and functional and interface specifications, provided by the Disclosing Party to the Receiving Party under this Agreement and marked or otherwise identified as Confidential, provided that if a communication is oral, the Disclosing Party will notify the Receiving Party within fifteen (15) days of the disclosure of its confidentiality.

 1.3.
 “Days” or “days” shall mean calendar days unless otherwise specified.